Tree on a beach with waves hitting the sand

 The world is facing interlinked nature and climate emergencies.
 The conservation and restoration of resilient ecosystems have a central role to play in tackling both.

-Our highly interdisciplinary research in this area brings together researchers from across the School of Natural Sciences and the School of Ocean Sciences and from disciplines as varied as ecology, land system science, oceanography, remote sensing, physiology, behaviour, forestry, economics and policy.
+Our highly interdisciplinary research in this area brings together researchers from across the School of Environmental and Natural Sciences and the School of Ocean Sciences and from disciplines as varied as ecology, land system science, oceanography, remote sensing, physiology, behaviour, forestry, economics and policy.

 We carry out cutting-edge research in a full range of terrestrial and marine habitats, from polar regions to the tropics.
 Our research is highly impactful.
 For example, our research on the impacts of bottom trawling, advancing agroforestry, and reducing the social costs of conservation in low-income countries contributed to Bangor University being ranked number one in the UK for the impact of our environmental science research in the 2021 Research Excellence Framework.